-In this lesson, students will continue planning their explanatory writing in CoCo.
+In this lesson, students will continue planning their explanatory writing in CoCo and learning new Scratch features.

-ELA Standards

-The student will write in a variety of forms to include narrative, descriptive, opinion, and expository.

-- a) Engage in writing as a process.

-- b) Identify audience and purpose.

-- c) Use a variety of prewriting strategies.

-- d) Use organizational strategies to structure writing according to type.

-- e) Use transition words to vary sentence structure.

-CS Standards:

-The student will construct programs to accomplish tasks as a means of creative expression using a block or text based programming language, both independently and collaboratively

-- a. using sequencing;

-- b. using loops (a wide variety of patterns such as repeating patterns or growing patterns); and

-- c. identifying events.
+descriptiv a) b) c) d) accordin lent will write in a variety of forms to include narrative, ve, opinion, and expository.
+Engage in writing as a process.
+Identify audience and purpose.
+Use a variety of prewriting strategies.
+Use organizational strategies to structure writing CS Standards: The student will construct programs to accomplish tasks as a means of creative expression using a block or text based programming language, both independently and collaboratively a. using sequencing; b. using loops (a wide variety of patterns such as repeating patterns or growing patterns); and c. identifying events.
 The student will create a plan as part of the iterative design process, independently and/or collaboratively, using a variety of strategies (e.g., pair programming, storyboard, flowchart, pseudocode, story map).